SciML/DiffEqFlux.jl/docs/src/examples/hybrid_diffeq.md

 ## Note on Sensitivity Methods

-Current implementation of adjoint sensitivities are not compatible with callbacks that effect the state `u`, or are implicitly triggered with respect to `u` (i.e. a ContinuousCallback whose `condition` uses `u`).
-For these types of equations, methods based on discrete sensitivity analysis via automatic differentiation, like `ReverseDiffAdjoint`, `TrackerAdjoint`, or `ForwardDiffAdjoint` are the methods to use (and `ReverseDiffAdjoint` is demonstrated above).
+Only some continuous adjoint sensitivities are compatible with callbacks, namely `BacksolveAdjoint` and `InterpolatingAdjoint`.
+All methods based on discrete sensitivity analysis via automatic differentiation, like `ReverseDiffAdjoint`, `TrackerAdjoint`, or `ForwardDiffAdjoint` are the methods to use (and `ReverseDiffAdjoint` is demonstrated above), are compatible with events.
+This applies to SDEs, DAEs, and DDEs as well.